gk-git/gabykaram/src/posts/2022-04-25-a-better-way-of-building-products.md

+---
-# Repost: A Better Way Of Building Products
+title: "Repost: A Better Way Of Building Products"
+date: 2022-04-25
+published: true
+featured: false
+---

 Scrum is a framework within which people can address complex adaptive problems, while productively and creatively delivering products of the highest possible value.